Azure-Samples/contoso-chat/docs/index.md

   * Brand
   * Description

-These details are included in the customer order history stored in Cosmos DB, which you saw in the previous step.
+Observe that these details match those in the customer order history stored in Cosmos DB.

 ### Product information: Azure AI Search

+TODO: Have the user use the CLI to do some test searches on the Azure AI Search.

+### Model endpoints: Azure AI Studio

 ## 5. Build A Custom Copilot